EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 ### Description

-**Code readability** contributes to *reusability* of code (the "R" in the [FAIR research software principles][fair-rs-principles][^1]) - once people obtain a copy your software, they need to be able to understand it to reuse and extend it.
+**Code readability** contributes to *reusability* of code (the "R" in the [FAIR research software principles][fair-rs-principles][^1]) - once people obtain a copy of your software, they need to be able to understand it to reuse and extend it.

 In order to develop readable code, we should ask ourselves: